Simone-Andreotti/scssCore/README.md

 # scssCore
-Core scss classes and functions for all my web projects
+Core SCSS classes and functions for all my web projects

+### Overview
+Includes a base structure for front-end organization, along with utilities for responsive design and building a pattern library.